Adaptive Reinforcement Learning for Unobservable Random Delays: Evaluation and Results

-The state-of-the-art algorithms we compare against are BPQL \cite{art:2023:bpql} and VDPO \cite{art:2024:vdpo}.\footnote{VDPO has an unfair advantage compared to BPQL and ACDA in that it has access to an undelayed copy of the underlying system.
-However, we leave this aspect of the VDPO algorithm unchanged since it does not outperform ACDA, or even BPQL in many benchmarks.
-We do not compare against DCAC as that is designed to operate under fully observable random delays, which is not the case in our problem setting.} As these are designed to operate under constant delay, we apply a \emph{constant-delay augmentation} (CDA) to allow them to operate with constant delay in random delay processes.
-CDA converts the interaction layer POMDP into a constant-delay MDP by making agents act under the worst-case delay of a delay process.\footnote{The MM1 delay process does not have a maximum delay.
-We use a reasonable worst-case of 16 steps.} This augmentation process is described in Appendix \ref{app:constant-delay-augmentation}.
+The state-of-the-art algorithms we compare against are DCAC \citep{art:2021:rl-random-delays}, BPQL \citep{art:2023:bpql}, and VDPO \citep{art:2024:vdpo}.
+As BPQL and VDPO are designed to operate under constant delay, we apply a \emph{constant-delay augmentation} (CDA) to allow them to operate with constant delay in random delay processes.
+CDA converts the interaction layer POMDP into a constant-delay MDP by making agents act under the worst-case delay of a delay process (assumed worst if no upper bound exists), achieving the same effect as common constant-delay action buffers, as detailed in Appendix \ref{app:constant-delay-augmentation}.
 In addition to the state-of-the-art algorithms, we also evaluate the performance of SAC, both with CDA and when it acts directly on the state from the observation packet (implicitly modeling delays).
-In Appendix \ref{app:evaluation-low-cda}, we evaluate when CDA use an incorrect worst-case delay that holds most of the time, but is occasionally violated.
+In Appendix \ref{app:evaluation-low-cda}, we evaluate when CDA uses a much lower assumed worst-case delay that holds most of the time, but is occasionally violated.
+Although this lower assumed delay yields increased performance for in some benchmarks, for other benchmarks the constant-delay algorithms performs worse or inhibit unexpected behavior, which is why we use the conservative worst-case for the evaluation here.
+We also evaluate the performance of Dreamer when implicitly modeling delays \citep{art:2024:worldmodel-delay-rl}.
+Further details regarding the evaluation are presented in Appendix \ref{app:evaldetails-practical}.

 We evaluate average return over a training period of 1 million steps on MuJoCo environments in Gymnasium, following the procedure from related work in delayed RL.
 However, an issue with the MuJoCo environments is that they have deterministic transition dynamics, rendering them theoretically unaffected by delay.
 To better evaluate the effect of delay, we make the transitions stochastic by imposing a 5\% noise on the actions.
 We motivate and specify this in Appendix \ref{app:delay-degradation}.